twisted/towncrier/README.rst

 .. note::

    ``towncrier``, as a command line tool, works on Python 3 only.
-   It is usable by projects written in other languages, as it does not directly import the project.
+   It is usable by projects written in other languages, provided you give it the version of the project when invoking it.
+   For Python 2/3 compatible projects, the version can be discovered automatically.

 In your project root, add a ``towncrier.ini`` file, with the contents::